phphleb/webrotor/readme.md

 });
 ```

+### Virtual Server or Dedicated Server

+With broader access to the server environment, there's the potential to replace the current worker data storage with a Redis-based storage to maximize performance.
+An example of such a setup can be found in the `Src/examples` folder.

 ### Local Development

 For local development, there's no need to modify the previous setup.
 Simply run the following command from the project's public directory: